runtimeverification/verified-smart-contracts/deposit/algorithm-correctness/README.md

+_**[DEPRECATED: The result in this directory is outdated.
+The deposit contract has been reimplemented in Solidity and reverified.
+The latest result can be found at https://github.com/runtimeverification/deposit-contract-verification.]**_

 # Formalization and Correctness Proof of Incremental Merkle Tree Algorithm of Deposit Contract

 This directory presents our formalization of the [incremental Merkle tree algorithm], especially the one employed in the [deposit contract], and prove its correctness w.r.t. the [original full-construction Merkle tree algorithm].